Marital And Prenuptial Agreements

 Virginia Laws & Procedures on Prenuptial Agreements

-A practical aspect clients will face is the necessity for each party to have independent legal representation.
-This requirement not only ensures that both voices are heard but also fortifies the agreement against future disputes.
-Our firm is skilled in advising clients on obtaining fair and balanced legal counsel, minimizing risks associated with invalid agreements.
+A practical aspect clients will face is the importance of each party having independent legal representation.
+This step not only helps ensure that both voices are heard but also supports the agreement against future disputes.
+Our firm advises clients on obtaining fair and balanced legal counsel, which can minimize risks associated with an agreement being found invalid.

 What Does a Prenuptial Agreement Cover?

-In addition to their value in terms of asset protection, prenuptial agreements can settle a number of other important questions, including:
+In addition to their value in terms of asset protection, prenuptial agreements can settle several other important questions, including:

 - Who brought what property and debt into the marriage?